ChenMalobani/TorchRayLib/README.md

 * PyTorch CPP examples + CMake build: https://github.com/prabhuomkar/pytorch-cpp/

+* For the NeuralStyle transfer models which I traced to C++ https://github.com/gnsmrky/pytorch-fast-neural-style-for-web

 ## A simple example
 The folowing example reads a PNG from teh file system, converts it into a `torch::tensor` and then saves the tensor as an PNG image on the file system.